The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsection{Integrated Nebular Fluxes}

-We have four independent estimates of the integrated \ha\ flux for Abell 48.
-Frew et al. (2013a) derived log$F$(\ha) = $-$11.52 $\pm$ 0.09 (in cgs units) from flux-calibrated SHASSA data (Gaustad et al. 2001), while Frew et al. (2013b) estimated log$F$(\ha) = $-$11.56 $\pm$ 0.15 from newly-calibrated SuperCOSMOS \ha\ images (Parker et al. 2005), in good agreement.
-We also used our WiFeS IFU data, scaling up the integrated \ha\ fluxes to account for the portion of the nebula that was not observed.
+We have four independent estimates of the integrated \ha\ flux.
+Frew et al. (2013a) derived log$F$(\ha) = $-$11.52 $\pm$ 0.09 (in cgs units) from aperture photometry on SHASSA images, while Frew et al. (2013b) estimated log$F$(\ha) = $-$11.56 $\pm$ 0.15 from newly-calibrated SuperCOSMOS \ha\ images, in good agreement.
+We also used our WiFeS data, scaling up the fluxes to account for the portion of the nebula that was not observed.
 We did this for two separate runs to obtain log$F$(\ha) = $-11.59$ and $-11.62$ respectively.
-The weighted mean flux of all estimates is log\,$F$(\ha) = $-11.58 \pm 0.06$ \ergcms, and this value was adopted in conjunction with our newly measured 1.4\,GHz radio flux of 200\,mJy to derive an independent reddening value (see \S~\ref{sec:reddening}).
+The weighted mean flux is log\,$F$(\ha) = $-11.58 \pm 0.06$ \ergcms, adopted hereafter.